jlegeny/clockwork/content/posts/2012-11-22-fried-noodles-with-pork-old-archive.md

 ---
 layout: post
-title:  "Fried noodles with pork [Old Archive]"
+title:  "Fried noodles with pork"
 date:   2012-11-22 14:01:08
 categories: Culinary Recipes
 tags:
-- food
-- noodles
-- pork
+- Food
 ---

 More food from my production.
 Tested, eaten and tasty.
 This food does not